-FORMER BARTON STUDENTS Regular students who have attended Barton and then dropped out/stopped for six months or longer, or who have completed a degree or certificate must submit a readmit form.
+FORMER BARTON STUDENTS Regular students who have attended Barton and then dropped out/stopped for six months or longer, or who have completed a degree or certificate must reapply for admissions.
 HOME SCHOOL STUDENTS Home school credit evaluations may be submitted in lieu of a transcript or diploma from the school administrator.
 TRANSIENT STUDENTS A transient student is a student who is seeking a degree or certificate at one college or university (home institution), but taking classes at another college or university (host institution) that will count towards their degree or certificate at their home institution.
-Academic Progress To meet the required academic and progress performance standards of Barton Community College, a student should consider the following: Academic Standing: If your scholastic performance appears to offer little prospect of academic success, you may be dismissed with or without privilege of reinstatement.
-You may not petition for reinstatement until one semester has expired after academic dismissal from the College.
-Procedures Governing Academic Warning and Dismissal: If you have not accumulated a 1.5 GPA when 24 credit hours have been attempted you will be placed on a one-semester warning.
-This academic warning is designed to alert you that you may encounter difficulty in meeting graduation requirements and steps should be taken immediately to improve your academic status.
-You must have a 2.0 GPA when you have attempted 48 hours.
-If the cumulative GPA is below this minimum, you will be placed on academic warning after one semester.
-(Note: All computations are based on A, B, C, D, or F grades).
-Dismissal: If you have been placed on academic warning for one semester and do not raise your GPA to the minimum requirements as outlined, you will be dismissed for one semester.
-However, you will not be dismissed at the close of a semester or summer term during which you achieved a "C" (2.0) average or better.
-Reinstatement: If you have been dismissed from the College for poor academic progress, you will be provided a period of at least one semester during which you may reconsider and re-evaluate your academic goals.
-At the end of the dismissal period, you may apply for admission to the College by filling out a regular application for admission form.
-You will not be allowed to enroll in more than 12 credit hours for the first semester of attendance after a period of dismissal.
-Appeals: Any person limited by these regulations who has marked improvement or who believes he/she has been affected unfairly may appeal to the Enrollment Services Office.
-Barton accepts transfer credit earned from regionally accredited colleges in the United States.
-Transfer credits will be accepted from colleges and universities starting from the year they are accredited or hold candidacy status with the North Central Association of Colleges and Schools, Middle States Association of Colleges and Schools, New England Association of Colleges and Schools, Northwest Association of Colleges and Schools, and the Western Association of Colleges and Schools.
-Transfer credit from institutions recognized by CHEA and/ or the US Department of Education are subject for review by the Registrar and the Vice President of Instruction.
-Transfer credit from non-accredited institutions will not be accepted at Barton.
-All transfer hours will be equated on the semester-hour system.
-All credits earned with an F grade or higher will be listed on the Barton transcript and calculated into the student's cumulative grade point average.
-To be eligible for graduation, students must have completed at least 15 hours out of the required sixty-four (64) hours from Barton Community College.
-Students seeking a certificate from Barton must have completed at least 25% of the required courses from Barton.
-When a course taken at another institution is repeated at Barton, the College shall accept the most recent grade to calculate the student's grade point average or satisfy course and/or graduation requirements.
 TRANSFER STUDENTS A student entering the institution for the first time but known to have previously attended a post-secondary institution at the same level (e.g., undergraduate).
 The student may transfer with or without credit.
-INTERNATIONAL STUDENTS - International students must adhere to all Barton Community College admissions policies. - An international admissions packet must be submitted for review by May 1 for the fall semester and October 1 for the spring semester. - A TOEFL score of 500-paper/73 computer is required.
+INTERNATIONAL STUDENTS - International students must adhere to all Barton Community College admissions policies. - An international admissions packet must be submitted for review by May 1 for the fall semester and October 1 for the spring semester. - A TOEFL score of 500-paper/173 computer is required.
 Students from an English speaking country are not required to take the TOEFL.
-A conditional admission may be allowed for a TOEFL score under 500/73.
+A conditional admission may be allowed for a TOEFL score under 500/173.
 Enrollment will be restricted under this conditional admission.
 Students may be required to enroll in appropriate English as a Second Language course(s) upon arrival in addition to their academic program of study. - Proof of graduation from a secondary school or equivalent is required.
 All transcripts from the secondary school or any college/universities attended of prior work must include certified English translations.
 Faxed or copies will not be accepted as official. - New international students will be charged a one-time nonrefundable application/enrollment fee of \$150 after completing their initial enrollment at Barton Community College. - All admissions criteria must be met before housing application forms are approved.
 The housing deposit fee is required before acceptance is granted to the College. - Each student is required to have adequate medical insurance - Each student must provide copies of their immunization record in English.
 IMMEDIATELY ON ARRIVAL TO CAMPUS arrangements must be made with Student Health Services to have a medical assessment, TB screening and review of immunizations.
-These assessments are MANDATORY prior to attending classes. - The minimum academic year expense is \$12,250.
+These assessments are MANDATORY prior to attending classes. - The minimum academic year expense is \$13,000.
 However, students should plan to bring more than this amount so that they can pay summer expenses, if applicable.
-Students who - choose to attend Barton must do so with the intention of paying all expenses from their own financial resources. - Each student desiring transfer from another educational institution in the United States will be evaluated on a caseby-case basis by Barton's International Admissions Office. - Barton's International Admissions Office will review all international applications for acceptance each semester.
+Students who choose to attend Barton must do so with the intention of paying all expenses from their own financial resources. - Each student desiring transfer from another educational institution in the United States will be evaluated on a case-by-case basis by Barton's International Admissions Office. - Barton's International Admissions Office will review all international applications for acceptance each semester.
 ENROLLMENT PROCEDURE: BARTON COUNTY CAMPUS A student is either classified as either a Regular Student or as a Special Student.
 To determine student status see Admissions Policy, visit bartonccc.edu/admissions, or contact the Barton Admissions Office at 792-9286 or (800) 722-6842.
 To determine if student is eligible to receive Federal Financial Aid visit: financialaid.bartonccc.edu or call the Barton Financial Aid Office at 792-9270 or (866) 257-2574.
 Regular students New Students: